Passwords and security in Outlook for iOS and Android for Exchange Server

 The first time the Outlook app for iOS and Android is run in an Exchange on-premises environment, Outlook generates a random AES-128 key.
 This key is known as the device key and is stored only on the user's device.

 When a user logs onto Exchange with Basic authentication, the username, password, and a unique AES-128 device key are sent from the user's device to the Outlook cloud service over a TLS connection, where the device key is held in runtime compute memory.
-After verifying the password with the Exchange server, the Outlook service uses the device key to encrypt the password, and the encrypted password is then stored in the service.
-The device key, meanwhile, is wiped from memory and never stored in the Outlook service (the key is only stored on the user's device).
+After verifying the password with the Exchange server, the Office 365-based architecture uses the device key to encrypt the password, and the encrypted password is then stored in the service.
+The device key, meanwhile, is wiped from memory and never stored in the Office 365-based architecture (the key is only stored on the user's device).

-Next, when a user attempts to connect to Exchange to retrieve mailbox data, the device key is again passed from the device to the Outlook service over a TLS-secured connection, where it is used to decrypt the password in runtime compute memory.
+Next, when a user attempts to connect to Exchange to retrieve mailbox data, the device key is again passed from the device to the Office 365-based architecture over a TLS-secured connection, where it is used to decrypt the password in runtime compute memory.
 Once decrypted, the password is never stored in the service or written to a local storage disk, and the device key is once again wiped from memory.

-After the Outlook service has decrypted the password at runtime, the service can then connect to the Exchange server to synchronize mail, calendar, and other mailbox data.
-As long as the user continues to open and use Outlook periodically, the Outlook service will keep a copy of the user's decrypted password in memory to keep the connection to the Exchange server active.
+After the Office 365-based architecture has decrypted the password at runtime, the service can then connect to the Exchange server to synchronize mail, calendar, and other mailbox data.
+As long as the user continues to open and use Outlook periodically, the Office 365-based architecture will keep a copy of the user's decrypted password in memory to keep the connection to the Exchange server active.

 Account inactivity and flushing passwords from memory

-After three days of inactivity, the Outlook service will flush a decrypted password from memory.
-With the decrypted password flushed, the Outlook service is unable to access a user's mailbox.
-The encrypted password remains stored in the Outlook service, but decrypting it again isn't possible without the device key, which is only available from the user's device.
+After three days of inactivity, the Office 365-based architecture will flush a decrypted password from memory.
+With the decrypted password flushed, the Office 365-based architecture is unable to access a user's mailbox on-premises.
+The encrypted password remains stored in the Office 365-based architecture, but decrypting it again isn't possible without the device key, which is only available from the user's device.

 There are three ways a user account can become inactive: